sgoeschl/freemarker-cli/README.md

 * You need to transform some structured text document (CSV, JSON, XML, Java Property file) into CSV, HTML, Markdown or Confluence markup
 * You need to convert an Excel document into CSV, HTML or Markdown

-The goal of `freemarker-cli` is to automate repeated transformation tasks which are too boring to be done manually and too simple to justify a script/program.
+The goal of `freemarker-cli` is to automate repeated transformation tasks

+* Which are too boring to be done manually
+* Which happen not often enough to write a script or program

 # 2. How It Started